 Beef shepherd’s pie is on the menu tonight!
 This meal will hit the spot and give you a taste of Irish tradition.

 That’s why we’re making a delicious St. Patrick’s Day beef shepherd’s pie today.
-Loaded with beef and potatoes, just the way you remember it.
+Loaded with beef as well as potatoes, just the way you remember it.

-Today we’ll discover how to make Shepherd’s pie, also known as cottage pie, who invented it, and where it originated.
+So, today we’ll discover how to make Shepherd’s pie, also known as cottage pie, along with who invented it, and where it originated.

 Let’s talk a little bit about Shepherd’s pie.